-The standard requires that if an alleged victim is under the age of 18 or considered a vulnerable adult under a state or local vulnerable persons statute, the Agency shall report the allegation to the designated state or local services agency under applicable mandatory reporting laws.
-The Facility Director indicated that the incident would be handled in the same manner as allegations involving adult victims.
+The standard requires that if an alleged victim is under the age of 18 or considered a vulnerable adult under a state or local vulnerable persons statute, the agency shall report the allegation to the designated state or local services agency under applicable mandatory reporting laws.
+The Facility Director indicated that the incident would be handled in the same manner as allegations involving adult sexual abuse victims except that the Department of Child and Family Services would be contacted because they are mandatory reporters of child abuse and neglect.
 LASD does not refer criminal activity to outside agencies to investigate.
 The PREA Coordinator indicated that he has not experienced this situation because underage detainees are only held for a maximum of six hours.
 It is unclear whether a report of sexual abuse of a juvenile or a vulnerable adult would be reported to a state or local services agency under applicable reporting laws, if handled by the facility because they have not had any incidents involving a victim under the age of 18 and no documentation to verify this practice.

-Interviews of random staff reflected an understanding of how to handle and keep youthful detainees safe.
-Staff indicated juveniles are held in the breakroom inside the station, which is outside the lockup area where adults are held.
+Interviews of random staff reflected a good understanding of how to handle and keep youthful detainees safe.
+Staff indicated juveniles are held in the report writing room inside the station, which is outside the lockup area where adults are held.
 Staff indicated juveniles are monitored by sworn staff under constant direct supervision and cannot be held at the station for more than six hours before being released to a guardian or juvenile facility.

-The Special Victims Bureau indicated that if a victim is under the age of 18 and is sexually abused while in custody, the Agency will contact the Department of Children and Family Services to report the incident.
+The Special Victims Bureau indicated that if a victim is under the age of 18 and is sexually abused while in custody, the agency will contact the Department of Children and Family Services to report the incident.
 The information is entered into the Electronic Suspected Child Abuse Report System (ESCARS).
 The County of Los Angeles utilizes ESCARS to aid in parallel investigations by facilitating the transfer of information between social workers and law enforcement.
 LASD documents their investigative files to reflect that they contacted the Department of Children and Family Services to report the abuse.
-Agency proof of practice is requested to determine compliance with provision (c) of this standard.
+Agency proof of practice is required to determine compliance with provision (c) of this standard.
 Additionally, these requirements should be memorialized in current policy.

-The standard requires that the Agency shall report all allegations of sexual abuse, including third-party and anonymous reports, to the Agency's designated investigators.
+The standard requires that the agency shall report all allegations of sexual abuse, including third-party and anonymous reports, to the agency's designated investigators.
 The Agency Head Designee confirmed that all allegations of sexual abuse, including third-party and anonymous reports, are handled by designated investigators within LASD.
 For inmate-on-inmate allegations, the investigation would be handled by Jail Investigations Unit (JIU).
-If the sexual abuse involving staff on inmate, Internal Criminal Investigations Bureau (ICIB) is assigned the investigation.
-The Facility Director indicated that case assignment guidance is provided in Chapter 4 of the MPP.
-Interviews with investigative staff corroborated that LASD conducts its own investigations in its lockups, including investigations stemming from third-party and anonymous reports.
+Staff-on-inmate allegations are assigned to Internal Criminal Investigations Bureau (ICIB) for investigation.
+Interviews with investigative staff corroborated that LASD conducts their own investigations, including third-party and anonymous reports.
 The facility is compliant with provision (d) of this standard.

 LASD is not compliant with provisions (a) and (c) of this standard.
-Correction action is recommended.
+Corrective action is recommended.